Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: Discussion

 We would like to thank the DeepMind Worlds team -- in particular, Ricardo Barreira, Kieran Connell, Tom Ward, Manuel Sanchez, Mimi Jasarevic, and Jason Sanmiya for help with releasing the environment and testing, and Sarah York for her help on testing and gathering human benchmarks.
-We also are grateful to Sam Gershman, Murray Shanahan, Irina Higgins, Christopher Summerfield, Jessica Hamrick, David Raposo, Laurent Sartran, Razvan Pascanu, Alex Cullum, and Victoria Langston for valuable discussions, feedback, and support.
+We also are grateful to Sam Gershman, Murray Shanahan, Irina Higgins, Christopher Summerfield, Jessica Hamrick, David Raposo, Laurent Sartran, Razvan Pascanu, Alex Cullum, and Victoria Langston for valuable advisement, discussions, feedback, and support.
+This work was funded by DeepMind.